Glenda & Lila

 September 11, 1934 - April 14, 2026

 Glenda played an active role as Co-Founder and Vice-President of the Fred Parker Company and was instrumental in shaping and influencing the business.
 She was an excellent writer and throughout her life, was responsible for writing and creating the marketing and documents for the business.
 Through the tireless dedication of Fred and Glenda, the company has grown into the premier and highly respected home building, design, and remodeling business it is today.
-Now in the company’s 75th year, they share in the tremendous honor of every satisfied client, every beautiful home built or remodeled, and every award received, through the influence, principals, procedures, and business model they created.
+Now in the company’s 75th year, they share in the tremendous honor of every satisfied client, every beautiful home built or remodeled, and every award received, through the influence, principles, procedures, and business model they created.
 The Tradition of Excellence has been the trademark of the Fred Parker Company since its inception because of Fred and Glenda Parker.

 Glenda was diagnosed with multiple sclerosis in 1980 and although it restricted her activities, she never stopped being a tremendous influence and encouragement to Fred, their family and company.
-She worked with Fred in researching and designing many of the incredible homes that have been built, including the current family residence they affectionately named “The Friendly Home” for the innovations in ADA compatibility that were utilized.
+She worked with Fred in researching and designing many of the incredible homes that have been built, including the current family residence, which they affectionately named “The Friendly Home” for the innovations in ADA compatibility that were utilized.
 She served as president of the MS Society of Fort Worth and fought on the city, state and national level for the Disabilities Act for ADA regulations and safety of the physically challenged.
-She was recognized by Mayor Barr and the Mayor’s Council of Fort Worth for her influence and dedication to disabilities awareness for change.
+She was recognized by Mayor Barr and the Mayor’s Council of Fort Worth for her influence and dedication to disability awareness for change.

 Lila Parker – In Loving Memory